 - Common Good – We ask students to consider their actions in the community in the context of building toward the common good.
 How might service and action help to build the common good?
 How might their learning, coursework, and vocational path ultimately contribute to the common good?

-In ANY service-learning class, critical reflection (whether in-class conversations, written assignments, or final projects) helps students to “make the connection” between their community-based experiences and class content, helping them ask important questions about what this experience will mean for their future learning and life trajectory.
-Service-learning is one of the several engaged pedagogies that Loyola University promotes and encourages students to explore through it
+In ANY service-learning class, critical reflection helps students to “make the connection” between their community-based experiences and class content, helping them ask important questions about what this experience will mean for their future learning and life trajectory.

-For more information about the Engaged Learning university requirement, visit http://www.luc.edu/core/index.shtml.
+For more information about the Engaged Learning university requirement, visit the core curriculum website.

 Instructors or students who are participating in a class that would seem to fit the university's definition of service-learning (i.e. the class requires approximately 20+ hours of direct or indirect service to one or more nonprofit or community-based organizations and actively integrates that community-based experience with course content) but that has not been designated as such in LOCUS should contact the CEL at firstname.lastname@example.org